GenomicMedLab/fantasy-football-rulebook/docs/roster.rst

 Waiver priority is reset each week in the inverse order of standings.
 Dropped players have a 1-day waiver period.

+.. admonition:: New in the 2022 season

+   Team managers are prohibited from making roster changes once eliminated from the playoffs.

 More information about how to use waivers can be found `here <https://support.espn.com/hc/en-us/articles/360000036711-Claim-a-Player-Off-Waivers>`_.

 Trades